TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 For the below commands to work; a directory named `backup` must be located in the pysystemtrade_ecosystem root directory (this directory is included in the repo.
 Content has been added to .gitignore), and that commands are run from this same root directory (that it is pwd).

 - stop containers consuming the mongodb volume; \
 \
-`docker-compose stop pysystemtrade; docker-compose stop mongo_db`
+`docker compose stop pysystemtrade; docker compose stop mongo_db`
 \
 *Note; the name of the containers might have a suffix depending on the `NAME_SUFFIX` environment variable in the .env file*

 - Run the temporary backup container;\
 \
-`docker-compose run --rm db-backup`\
+`docker compose run --rm db-backup`\
 \
 *--rm ensures that the container is deleted after run is completed*\
 \